jhderojasUVa/randomfuckwork/README.md

 * Use a timer to change the word every...
 I don't know minutes/hours
 * Use several word databases (if I found some) or update the json file
+* Use the browser language for the Wikipedia
+* A way to update the local storage of words